Ultimate Guide to Choosing and Using a Walking Cane

 Table of Contents

-And unfortunately, according to the Centers for Disease Control and Prevention, falls are the leading cause of fatal injuries in older Americans.
+One in four US adults, aged 65 or over, suffers a fall each year.
+According to the Centers for Disease Control and Prevention, falls are the leading cause of fatal injuries in older Americans.

 Learning how to use a walking cane can help prevent falls and resulting injuries by improving balance and stability while walking.
 It can also help those who have suffered an injury or have a disability that makes walking difficult.

-A 2015 study estimated that almost 5.8 million US adults, 65 and older, use a walking cane.
+Although canes can be helpful, choosing the right one is not as straightforward a task as it might sound.
+From finding the right type of cane to ensuring you have the proper cane height, there are multiple factors to consider.
 You should consult a physician or physical therapist while deciding which cane is right for you, but it’s helpful to know what’s available.
 In this article, we will guide you through how to choose a cane and how to use it correctly.
 Let’s get started!

 The Most Common Reasons for Needing a Cane